Your Anti Aging Diet Questions Answered: Real Research, Real Results

 - Decreased abdominal and liver fat

-- Signs of a rejuvenated immune system
+- Signs of immune system rejuvenation

 - Reduction in biological age by 2.5 years on average